pouransamani/Zircon-Assessment/README.md

 This project aims to perform exploratory data analysis (EDA), data wrangling, and building a regression model to predict gemstone prices based on features such as carat, cut, color, and clarity.
 ## Dataset Description
 The dataset contains data about cubic zirconia gemstone, including various features that influence its price.
 The task is explore, clean, and analyze the data, draw meaningful insights, and create predictive models.
-## Dataset Explanation
+## Dataset Explanation, **Metadata**
-### **Metadata**
 1. Carat : Carat weight of the cubic zirconia.
 2. Cut :	 Describe the cut quality of the cubic zirconia.
 Quality is increasing order:
     *  2.1 Fair
     *  2.2 Good
     *  2.3 Very Good
     *  2.4 Premium
     *  2.5 Ideal
 3. Color : Color of the cubic zirconia with D being the best and J the worst.
-4. Clarity :	 cubic zirconia Clarity refers to the absence of the Inclusions and Blemishes. from Best to Worst:
+4. Clarity : Cubic zirconia Clarity refers to the absence of the Inclusions and Blemishes. from Best to Worst:
     * FL: Flawless
     * IF: Internally Flawless
     * VVS1: Very, Very Slightly Included 1